vagnervjs/intranet.js/README.md

 --

-You need to put a image file in target server.
+- Obs: You need to put a image file in target server.